Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/java-lang/74HC595&4_Digit_7-Segment_Display.rst

     :language: java
     :dedent:

 Define an array called 'values' to store the content displayed on the digital tube.
-Define an array called ‘bits’ to store the control bits for the common anode of the digital tube.
+Define an array called 'bits' to store the control bits for the common anode of the digital tube.

 .. literalinclude:: ../../../freenove_Kit/Pi4j/Sketches/Sketch_16_2_StopWatch/StopWatch.java
     :linenos: